 - Our programs begin at age 12 (as youth enter 7th grade), capitalizing on this developmental stage when youth begin to define their personal identity, values, and sense of justice.

-- K4PB participants have an opportunity over the course of six years (7th – 12th grades) to foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!
+- Over the course of six years (7th – 12th grades), K4PB participants foster relationships across boundaries, gain and use peace leadership skills, develop global and local insights on peace and justice, build an appreciation for the faiths of others, and have fun together!

 - We build bridges among a diverse group of youth, families, and communities.
 Boston-area participants represent a wide spectrum of Christian, Muslim, and Jewish religious practices, urban and suburban neighborhoods, ethnicities, races, and income levels.